The Clockmaker's Daughter

 The truth about that summer, no one else knows.

-In the depths of a nineteenth-century winter, a little girl is abandoned in the narrow streets of London.
-Adopted by a mysterious stranger, she becomes in turn a thief, a friend, a muse, and a lover.
-Then, in the summer of 1862, shortly after her eighteenth birthday, she retreats with a group of artists to a beautiful house on a quiet bend of the Upper Thames . . .
-Tensions simmer and, one hot afternoon, a gunshot rings out.
+Summer, 1862.
+Abandoned as a child, Birdie grew up in the hands of a mysterious stranger, becoming by turns a thief, a friend, a muse and a lover.
+Shortly after her eighteenth birthday, she retreats with a group of artists to Birchwood Manor – a beautiful house on a quiet bend of the Upper Thames.
+The scene is idyllic but, one hot afternoon, a gunshot rings out.
 A woman is killed, another disappears, and the truth of what happened slips through the cracks of time.

 The Clockmaker’s Daughter is an ambitious, complex, compelling historical mystery with a fabulous cast of characters.
 This is Kate Morton at her very best